WordPressUtilities/wpuimportfb/README.md

-# wpuimportfb
+# WPU Import FB
-A WordPress plugin to import the latest messages for a Facebook page.
+A WordPress plugin to import the latest messages from a Facebook page.